cbarkr/blog/content/now.md

 ---
 title: now
 enableTags: false
-date: 2025-10-24
+date: 2026-04-28
 ---
-Everything was quiet..

-Much has happened since the last update - I survived my last semester, graduated, spent the greater half of a month in Japan, lived out a few dreams, finally figured out how to scan film without ruining its quality, etc., etc. Now the ash and dust has settled, and I return once again to the terminal.

-I suppose this marks the completion of yet another chapter in life.
-I'm relieved it's over, yet restless for what comes next - uncertainty!
-That said, I remain optimistic; excitement somewhat quells the anxiety - to renew passions [recent](https://blog.cbarkr.com/tags/ctf) and [old](https://www.cbarkr.com/photos), to develop new skills and experiences, and to welcome whatever else comes next.
+Long time no see!

+Six months have already passed since my last update so I suppose it's about time I leave another trace of my existence.

+I've been content; taking pride in my work; spending my free time running, reading, building vintage bicycles (and riding them too); drinking a little too much coffee; reducing technological dependence; practicing what I preach; reflecting on what I practice; etc.; etc.

+Much to say on all of this.
+Perhaps some other entries are overdue.
+We shall see.

 That's all for [[now]].
-See you soon.
+See you again soon (or maybe in another six months).